asoltesz/solakube/docs/postgres-pgo.md

 With the following SolaKube command:

 ~~~
-sk pgo create-cluster hippo Y
+sk pgo create-cluster default Y
 ~~~

-In this case "hippo" is the name of the cluster in SolaKube.
+In this case "default" is the name of the cluster in SolaKube.

+The last parameter (Y) will instruct SolaKube that the cluster creation is to be done with restoring the database-cluster content from the S3 backups.

 The S3 access parameters need to be configured for the DB cluster (see configuration).

 After the successful recovery, you need to manually promote the cluster from standby state (read-only) to working (read/write):

 ~~~
+sk pgo client-shell

-pgo update cluster hippo --promote-standby
+pgo update cluster default --promote-standby
 ~~~

-In this case "hippo" is the name of the cluster in PGO.
+("default" is the name of the database cluster in PGO)

 ### When the DB cluster is not completely lost